ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 Measurement Formats
 -------------------

-Clarity is able to recognize size measurements in a number of different formats.
+ClarityNLP is able to recognize size measurements in a number of different formats.
 Using notation similar to that of [1]_, we define the following quantities:

 =========  ===============================================================================